 nxWitness (remote video application) on port 7001

-any other TCP based service on any port
+any other TCP or UDP based service on any port

 The Raspberry Pi uses the "raspi-config" program to enable or disable SSH and VNC.

-On most Linux systems, you can use the following command to show active tcp servers which you can connect to.
+On most Linux systems, you can use the following command to show active TCP servers on the local device which you can connect to.

 sudo netstat -lpn | grep tcp

-Lines beginning with "tcp" represent ipV4 services, while those marked tcp6 are compatible with ipV6.
+Lines beginning with tcp or udp represent ipV4 services, while those marked tcp6 or udp6 are compatible with ipV6.

-For tcp servers, the port is indicated by:
+For ipV4 servers, the port is indicated by: